 Prepare surveys to gather detailed information about vendor risks.
 Focus on areas that directly impact logistics performance.
 Your vendor assessment forms should include:

-Safety Records Accident history, safety protocols, driver training Evaluate safety and risk practices
+Safety Records: Accident history, safety protocols, driver training

-Performance Metrics On-time delivery rates, damage rates, response times Assess reliability and efficiency
+Performance Metrics: On-time delivery rates, damage rates, response times

-Technology Systems Track-and-trace capabilities, data security measures Check technological capabilities
+Technology Systems: Track-and-trace capabilities, data security measures

-Business Continuity Backup systems, emergency procedures, recovery plans Gauge preparedness for disruptions
+Business Continuity: Backup systems, emergency procedures, recovery plans

 Set clear deadlines for survey submissions and use digital tools to highlight any concerning responses.